renatoi/df-quick-reference/README.md

-dwarf-fortress-checklist
+Dwarf Fortress Quick Reference
 ========================

-Checklist to set up a new Dwarf Fortress Game
+Quick references for the game